Frontal lobe epilepsy: Neuromodulation

 Vagus nerve stimulation (VNS) is a procedure that can be performed to help prevent the reoccurrence of frontal lobe seizures.
 It involves the implanting of a stimulator on the vagus nerve.
 The stimulator is a device that is inserted directly under the skin, and can be controlled directly by the user.
 When the onset of an aura is felt, the stimulator can be activated which provides stimulation to the left vagus nerve (the left vagus nerve is used because the right nerve plays a role in cardiac function).
 Although little is understood about the exact mechanism for vagal nerve stimulation, it has been proven to be a successful treatment that can often terminate seizures before they begin.
 It has the potential of being helpful in patients with resistance to medications.

 Deep brain stimulation (DBS) is another procedure that can be used that utilizes a mechanism similar to that of a cardiac pacemaker.
-The electrode is implanted into the brain, while a neuro-stimulator machine is placed beneath the skin of the chest.
-The stimulator sends an indication to the electrode in the brain to prevent any signal that may trigger a seizure.

 Surgeries have been used as a treatment for FLE, however, meta-analyses have shown that proper etiological studies are important to give best postoperative results, with children <3 years of age showing pathology and location of the surgery as important factors.
 It also showed the malformation of cortical development (MCD) induced FLE traced down to worst postoperative conditions, hence, poor accuracy and efficacy.